Pythagora-io/star-history/README.md

 - Node.js
 - MongoDB
-- A GitHub account with an API token
+- A GitHub API token

 ### Quickstart

-1. Clone the repository to your local environment.
+1. Clone the repository to your local machine.
-2. Install the necessary npm packages using `npm install`.
+2. Install the dependencies by running `npm install`.
-3. Configure the .env file with your GitHub API token and MongoDB URI.
+3. Create a `.env` file with your own GitHub API token and other environment settings.
-4. Start the MongoDB service on your system.
+4. Ensure that MongoDB is running locally on your machine.
-5. Launch the application with `npm start` and access it at `http://localhost:3000/`.
+5. Start the application server with `npm start` and access it via `http://localhost:3000/`.

 ### License